carlaprv/workshop-machine-learning-titanic/README.md

 **Windows**

 Inside your project folder with all the files from this repository, open cmd and run the command ```jupyter notebook```.
-Your cdm should looke like the image below:
+Your cmd should looke like the image below:

 ![Image of cmd running Jupyter](https://i.imgur.com/imfl23W.png)